 Back to the streets!

 And then the moment comes when he has to get out on the streets.
-Avoiding a panic attack costs more energy than going for confrontation.
+Avoiding panic attacks costs more energy than going for confrontation.
 Exposure!
 Avoiding fearful situations is not a solution.
 On the contrary, the fear is in your head, in your world of thoughts.
 And it grows due to a lack of experience with a different reality.
 As I said before: Go for it!
-Although he’s phically far away from where I am.
+Although he’s fysically far away from where I am.

 Nevertheless, my method works just as well online.
 Because we do all subsequent steps first in the mind, in imagination, in fantasy.
 The body doesn’t know the difference between imagination or experience, so he can experience it all.
 Not only in the mind, but every step he imagines he feels in his body.
 Yes, hypnosis works and you don’t have to lie down or float around for it.
 It works when you are sitting upright and wide awake.
 We all do it, but most of the time we don’t know we’re doing it.
 I use it consciously and tell it while I do it.

 I help Richard subscribe all the details of the way out of the house first.
 From his front door I let him experience the complete route.
 Who he meets where when he walks down the stairs.
 Whereby I intervene immediately with all the panic, emotions that this evokes.
 I instruct him with every emotion to tap on his face.
 I give him exact directions for the right meridians.
 I keep the instructions simple and direct.
 I don’t name meridians or muscles, but point out the place on the right moment.

 Panic attacks?
 The fear is in your mind